mikaylajbotha/Student-Grade-Calculator/README.md

    - Go to **Build → Build Solution** or press `Ctrl + Shift + B`.
 4. Run the program:
    - Go to **Debug → Start Without Debugging** or press `Ctrl + F5`.
-5. Enter the requested information in the console when prompted:
+5. Enter the requested information in the console when prompted